mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 1. Right-click on the **Hops** component and set the **Path** to a valid Hops/Grasshopper definition.
 To learn more about setting up a Grasshopper definition that will work properly with Hops, [follow this guide](../hops-component/).
 {{< image url="/images/Hops_To_IIS_2.png" alt="/images/Hops_To_IIS_2.png" class="image_center" width="50%" >}}

-Once the path is set, the Hops component will create the appropriate API request and sends it to the URL that we specified in step 6 (the rhino.compute server running on IIS).
+Once the path is set, the Hops component will create the appropriate API request and sends it to the URL that we specified in step 6 (the Rhino.Compute server running on IIS).
 The compute server processes the request and sends a response back to Hops, which returns the result.
 {{< image url="/images/Hops_To_IIS_3.png" alt="/images/Hops_To_IIS_3.png" class="image_center" width="70%" >}}

 Congratulations!
-You have successfully setup an instance of rhino.compute running behind IIS on a virtual machine.
+You have successfully setup an instance of Rhino.Compute running behind IIS on a virtual machine.

 ## Modifying Compute Parameters After Deployment

-There are a number of command line arguments that can be used to modify how rhino.compute behaves.
-This section covers how to change those parameters after rhino.compute has been deployed.
+There are a number of command line arguments that can be used to modify how Rhino.Compute behaves.
+This section covers how to change those parameters after Rhino.Compute has been deployed.

 1. Log into your VM (via RDP).
-See the section, [Connect via RDP](#connect-via-rdp) for more details.
+See the section [Connect via RDP](#connect-via-rdp) for more details.

 1. On the **Start** menu, click in the search area and type *Internet Information Services (IIS) Manager*.
 Click to launch the app.